 In this blog, we outline 5 key ideas property marketers may not have considered when it comes to marketing to first-time buyers (FTBs), with some examples that are already being used today.

 Brands are embracing the uses of virtual reality at rapid speed, even property developers.
 Virtual walkthroughs of the property in question can be downloaded straight to smartphones, saving buyers the trouble of visiting the property in person and having the luxury of showing parents and friends for their opinions.
 Savills real estate already offers this feature for their more premium properties.
 However, this doesn’t mean that you can’t offer this on lower-priced properties either as a Coldwell Banker Real Estate poll of 3000 adults found that “62% of survey respondents said they would go with a real estate agent who made VR technology available.”

 For a utopian view of how this could look, we turn to Black Mirror.
 In one episode, we see a young lady, Lacie, who visits a property to buy.
 Instantly, the agent initiates the virtual simulation of what Lacie could look like in this new home.

-Now, there’s other aspects of this episode that are less desirable, but it sure gave the character a realistic view of her life within the property.
+Now, there are other aspects of this episode that are less desirable, but it sure gave the character a realistic view of her life within the property.
 Is this how the future of visual property marketing could look?

-FTBs want experiences and buying properties is no exception2.
-To help assuage buyers’ apprehension of property purchases, some developers are allowing try before you buy schemes3.
+FTBs want experiences and buying properties is no exception.
+To help assuage buyers’ apprehension of property purchases, some developers are allowing try-before-you-buy schemes.

 Trying a property before you buy is not only innovative but bursts full of experiences for the buyer.
 It helps the buyer decide, what the neighbourhood is like?
 What’s their commute going to be?
 Do they feel comfortable in the property?
 Could they imagine how they’d decorate the property?
 These are details which can be forgotten during the few brief visits a buyer makes during their purchase journey.
 They imbue buyers with personal connections to the property, thus making a sale far more likely.